 So what are you doing to sell in print?

-What are you doing to attract your prospects to you rather than attack them?
+What are you doing to attract prospects rather than attack them?

 The sooner you learn the former you can stop selling, which will allow you to sort through your available prospects and then solve the problems you can and refer out those you can't.